top of page

 Preparation:

-1. Prepare all the ingredients as described above.
+1. Prepare all the ingredients as outlined above.

-4. In a large pot, pour oil and chopped onion, add dry spice / Vegeta and simmer at a moderate temperature, until the onion gets a glassy appearance.
-After that, add vegetables (carrots, celery, parsnips) and pieces of cleaned meat.
-(You will add potatoes, celery leaves and primrose leaves later.)
-Cook for about 10–15 minutes, then add as much water as needed to cover the lower part of the meat, stir occasionally and cover the pot.
-Simmer for about 20 minutes, turn the meat, add water and chopped potatoes, bay leaf, peppercorns, ground sweet and hot pepper.
-Season with salt and pepper to taste, stir everything well, add enough water to cover the potatoes and other ingredients, then cover the pot.
-Water is added here gradually, not all at once!
-You will need approximately 2.5–3 liters for this dish.
-Depending on how you like it, you will see for yourself more or less often.
+4. In a large pot, heat oil and add the chopped onion.
+Incorporate dry spices or Vegeta and sauté at a moderate temperature until the onion becomes translucent.
+Subsequently, add the vegetables (carrots, celery, parsnips) and the cleaned meat pieces.
+(The potatoes, celery leaves, and primrose leaves will be added later.)
+Cook for approximately 10–15 minutes, then add sufficient water to cover the lower part of the meat.
+Stir occasionally and cover the pot.
+Simmer for about 20 minutes, then turn the meat, add water, chopped potatoes, bay leaf, peppercorns, and both sweet and hot ground pepper.
+Season with salt and pepper to taste, mix thoroughly, and add enough water to cover the potatoes and other ingredients.
+Cover the pot.
+Gradually add water as needed, approximately 2.5–3 liters in total, adjusting based on your preference for consistency.

-5. While the food is simmering, mix 3 to 4 Tablespoons of flour with a little water without lumps and add it to the ingredients.
+5. While the dish is simmering, mix 3 to 4 tablespoons of flour with a small amount of water until smooth, and incorporate it into the ingredients.

-6. (Instead of flour, you can use thickener or starch flour.
-If you use it, add it to one spoon with a little water, stir without lumps, see the density and add more if necessary, work gradually!!)
+6. Alternatively, you may use a thickener or starch flour.
+If so, mix one spoonful with a little water, ensuring it is lump-free.
+Assess the consistency and add more if necessary, proceeding gradually.

-7. Stir occasionally and cover the pot.
-Cook for another 30 minutes.
+7. Stir occasionally, cover the pot, and continue cooking for another 30 minutes.

 Dumplings:

-1. I make them by putting 2 eggs, 5 Tablespoons of flour, 1 teaspoon of dried primrose, and 1/2 teaspoon of salt.
-The dough must be a little more liquid, not hard!
-When you take the dough with a spoon, it must fall into the plate.
-Beat the eggs first, then add the other ingredients gradually, combining well to make no lumps.
+1. Begin by combining 2 eggs, 5 tablespoons of flour, 1 teaspoon of dried primrose, and 1/2 teaspoon of salt.
+The consistency of the dough should be slightly liquid, not firm.
+When scooping the dough with a spoon, it should easily fall into the bowl.
+Start by beating the eggs, then gradually incorporate the remaining ingredients, ensuring a smooth mixture without lumps.

-3. When you have added the dumplings, cook for another 5–7 minutes.
-Extinguish the fire and sprinkle with fresh chopped parsley and celery leaves.
+3. After adding the dumplings, allow them to cook for an additional 5–7 minutes.
+Turn off the heat and garnish with freshly chopped parsley and celery leaves.
 Serve warm in deep plates.
-You can combine this dish with polenta if you like.
-Buon appetito!
+This dish pairs well with polenta if desired.
+Enjoy your meal!

 • Use the contact form for questions or advice.